Moonbase59/autocue/README.md

 Basically, `autocue` consists of two parts:
 - `cue_file`, a Python3 script, that returns JSON cueing, loudness and overlay data for an audio file.
 This can be used standalone, as part of some pre-processing or AutoDJ software, or in conjunction with below.
-- The [Liquidsoap](https://www.liquidsoap.info/) `autocue2:` protocol, for full integration into Liquidsoap, which in turn can be used standalone or as part of a larger playout system like [AzuraCast](https://www.azuracast.com/) or others.
+- The [Liquidsoap](https://www.liquidsoap.info/) `autocue.cue_file` integration, for use with Liquidsoap’s `autocue:` protocol, which in turn can be used standalone or as part of a larger playout system like [AzuraCast](https://www.azuracast.com/) or others.

-**Note:** Liquidsoap recently introduced a _bultin_ `autocue:` protocol.
-I had to rename my `autocue:` protocol to `autocue2:` so it doesn’t clash with the other one.

-Both standalone Liquidsoap operation and integrated playout systems like AzuraCast (and others) are supported. `cue_file`, the central part of `autocue2`, is available as CLI executable and can be used to integrate into other applications, for example to get the `autocue2` results into a _database_, or _pre-tag your audio files_.
+Both standalone Liquidsoap operation and integrated playout systems like AzuraCast (and others) are supported. `cue_file`, the central part of `autocue.cue_file`, is available as CLI executable and can be used to integrate into other applications, for example to get the `autocue` results into a _database_, or _pre-tag your audio files_.

 ## <a name="table-of-contents"></a>Table of Contents <a href="#toc" class="goToc">⇧</a>